wkumari/draft-wkumari-dnsop-extended-error/README.md

       clear (0), the sender believes that it should not ask another server.

-   The remaining bits in the flags field MUST be set to 0 by the sender and SHOULD be ignored by the receiver.
+   The remaining bits in the RESERVED field are reserved for future use and MUST be set to 0 by the sender and SHOULD be ignored by the receiver.

    Code: A code point into the IANA "Extended DNS Errors" registry.